kunthawat/gyana/apps/base/styles/STYLES.md

 ## Component styling

-Simple, visual components should have their own SCSS stylesheet (see `_button.scss`), following bootstrap conventions in creating a base style with generated colour variants on top.
+Simple, visual components should have their own SCSS stylesheet (see `_button.scss`), following bootstrap conventions in creating a base style with generated color variants on top.

 ## Page styling